codewars/docs/content/languages/python/authoring/index.md

 ### Testing framework

-Python kata use [Codewars Python testing framework](/languages/python/codewars-test/) to implement and execute tests.
-You should read its reference page to find out how to use `describe` and `it` blocks for [organization and grouping](/languages/python/codewars-test/#grouping-tests), what are available [assertions](/languages/python/codewars-test/#assertions), etc.
+Python kata use the [Codewars Python testing framework](/languages/python/codewars-test/) to implement and execute tests.
+You should read its reference page to find out how to use `describe` and `it` blocks for [organization and grouping](/languages/python/codewars-test/#grouping-tests), what [assertions](/languages/python/codewars-test/#assertions) are available, etc.

 You should notice that the Python testing framework produces one test output entry per assertion, so the test output panel can get very noisy.